Roll20/roll20-api-scripts/HandoutFormatter/style-library.md

 # FormatHandout Style Library

-Ready-made styles for **Handout Formatter**, a Roll20 API script that dresses up a handout's Notes/GM Notes with CSS to look like a real prop from your game world.
+Ready-made styles for **FormatHandout**, a Roll20 API script that dresses up a handout's Notes/GM Notes with CSS to look like a real prop from your game world.
 Four styles ship with the script itself; the rest are plain CSS you copy into a handout of your own -- either way, once a style exists, it shows up automatically in the script's style picker.

-*Current as of Handout Formatter v0.16.0.*
+*Current as of FormatHandout v0.17.0.*

 ---

 ## Installation

-FormatHandout looks for any handout in your game named exactly `<Style Name>_css` (for example `Monument_css`) and reads plain CSS straight out of its **Notes** field.
+FormatHandout looks for any handout in your game named exactly `<Style Name>_css` (for example `Monument_css`) and reads plain CSS straight out of its **Notes** field -- no special editor, no script changes, nothing to configure.

 **Built-in styles (Parchment, 5e, Book, Computer)** are created for you automatically the first time the script runs in your game -- there's nothing to install for these four, they already exist.
 If you ever want to see or tweak one's CSS, just open its `<Name>_css` handout like any other.